MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 git status
 ```

-To remove files from the staging area:
+To remove files from the Staging area:

 ```bash
 git restore --staged employees.md